tomslee/academic-kickstart/content/post/2021-02-28-houses-of-cards.md

 (It does not help that Mark Zuckerberg and others have a naive understanding of how language works: that we have a pre-verbal "thought" which we then express.)

-If social media has built a better mousetrap, as Andrew Coyne suggests, it's not because it has done a better job of giving us the news we want.
-It's done a better job of making advertising tolerable.
-One of the ways that newspapers make a living is, as said above, by bundling lots of non-news content along with the straight news.
+If social media has built a better mousetrap, as commentators such as _The Globe and Mail's_ Andrew Coyne suggest, it's not built a better news-delivering mousetrap, it has built a better advertising-delivering mousetrap.
+One of the ways that newspapers make a living is, as said above, by bundling lots of non-news content along with the straight news; Facebook and Google have massively extended the range of experience that can be bundled together with advertising, and that is not the same thing.

 ## Coyne again {#coyne-again}